 This is mostly and uncontentiously true when dealing with 'structural' diseases of the body, particularly where the condition is localised and acute.
-Common examples: hip fracture, pneumonia, appendicitis.
+We can easily think of common examples: hip fracture, pneumonia, appendicitis.
 With any of these we are grateful and satisfied with competent and courteous biomechanical attention.

-With other kinds of health problems this effectiveness becomes much less clear.
+However, with other kinds of health problems this effectiveness becomes much less clear.
 The 'medical model' then loses its unrivalled command and precision; for example, when dealing with complaints that are not structural, but experiential, 'functional' and stress-related.
 What are these?
 They include an ocean of ill-defined but physically distressing complaints which present to GPs and various healers; they become loosely packaged with labels such as migraines, dyspepsia, dysmenorrhoea, tension headaches, IBS, PMS and ME.
 Then there is the vast range of human anguish - the psychiatrically classified Mental Disorders: disturbances of behaviour, appetite, mood or impulse (BAMI).